We run a number of effective programmes and initiatives in our partner schools in South African schools, all of which have a clear development focus;

 Jon Snow, Journalist and BEFSA Patron

 BEFSA runs an extra-curricular programme for 14-25 year olds known as The President’s Award (TPA).
-The programme is aimed at empowering and developing young people through a series of prescribed challenges within 3 Award levels: Bronze, Silver and Gold.
+This programme, which is known as the Duke of Edinburgh’s Award Scheme in the UK, is aimed at empowering and developing young people through a series of prescribed challenges within 3 Award levels: Bronze, Silver and Gold.
 Within each level each participant has to undertake a period of community service, complete an adventurous journey, participate in a sport and pursue an interest/pastime in a sustained way over a prolonged and prescribed length of time.
-To date 236 students from schools in the Fort Beaufort Schools District have completed either their Bronze and Silver Awards.
+To date 236 students from schools in the Amathole West Schools District have completed either their Bronze and Silver Awards.

 One student has completed his Gold Award whilst attending Fort Hare University.

 Repairs to school buildings

 BEFSA undertakes minor building projects – resources permitting -, in schools affected by natural (floods or tornadoes) or man-made disasters (fires).
 These projects include the replacement of school roofs and the building of new classrooms at primary and secondary schools.
 We also work to improve sanitation facilities in schools by providing new toilets for staff and children.

 You can learn more about this on the repairs to school buildings page.

 Recycling of school furniture

 We provide BEFSA schools with furniture, classroom equipment, computers and books which we recycle from schools and offices in the UK.
 We gather all the furniture and equipment in the UK and ship it to South Africa in large 40 foot containers twice a year.